b4stet/py_aqua/readme.md

 - In each category, item distribution per status

 Each score comes from the sum of `priority x item_score` for category/section scores, and sum of `priority x category_score` for the final score.
-- all score range from 0 to 100
+- all scores in the gap analysis range from 0 to 100
 - priorities are weights defined under `analysis.priorities` key of `quiz_default.yml`

 Score are then converted into a grade letter, a color, and a tag, all defined under `analysis.scoring` key for plots and summary chapter.